zqzneptune/ComplexMap/docs/reference/qcComplexList.md

 - verbose:

-  A logical value indicating whether to print progress messages and summaries to the console.
+  A logical value indicating whether to print the QC report to the console.
 Defaults to \`TRUE\`.

 ## Value